hectorcorrea/fedora4/README.md

 Demo
 ----
 There is a demo program that runs through the most basic functionality.
-It creates a new Fedora object, fetches it, then adds a datastream to it, fetches the datastream, and runs a Fixity check on it.
+It creates a new RDF source in Fedora, fetches it, then adds a non-RDF source (e.g. file content) to it, fetches the content, adds a new field to the RDF source, and then updates it.

 To run the demo do: